 Do you want to migrate to Canada, specifically the province of Quebec?
-Then you must know that Quebec does not have a Provincial Nominee Program.
+Then you must know that Quebec does not have a Provincial Nominee Program (PNP).
 Rather, the province sets its own requirements for immigrants who want to live and work in Quebec.

 Some of the alternate Canadian immigration streams you can apply for through Quebec's immigration programs are the following: